Avery Point Light: Restoration

-The Avery Point Light was listed by the university as being in "dangerously poor condition" by July 1997 and declared it a safety hazard.
-In December 2007, Lighthouse Digest included a brief article with the title "Avery Point added to Doomsday List" after rumors of it being torn down were reported.
-The article included two images that show the blocked off lighthouse with its crumbling bricks and a sign reading "Keep Out Hazardous Area".
-In 1999, fund-raising began to save and restore the lighthouse through the American Lighthouse Foundation (ALF) and in 2000 through the Avery Point Lighthouse Society (APLS), a chapter of the ALF.
+The University of Connecticut listed Avery Point Light as being in "dangerously poor condition" by July 1997 and declared it a safety hazard.
+In December 2007, Lighthouse Digest included a brief article with the title "Avery Point added to Doomsday List" after rumors were reported of it being torn down.
+The article included two images showing the blocked-off lighthouse with its crumbling bricks and a sign reading "Keep Out Hazardous Area".
+In 1999, the American Lighthouse Foundation (ALF) and the Avery Point Lighthouse Society (APLS) began fund-raising to save and restore the lighthouse.

-In 2000, the APLS website estimated $25,000 for the initial engineering study and $150,000-200,000 to complete the restoration.
-In 2001, Connecticut State Senator Catherine Cook introduced a bill for $150,000 in bonds to fund the restoration of the Avery Point Light; it was later approved.
-An article in the New London Day also noted an engineering study valued at $40,000 was being conducted for no cost by James Nordon's engineering firm of Gibble, Norden and Champion.
+In 2000, the APLS website estimated that $25,000 would be needed for the initial engineering study and $150,000 to $200,000 to complete the restoration.
+In 2001, a bill aiming to raise $150,000 in bonds to fund the restoration was introduced by Connecticut State Senator Catherine Cook. which was later approved.
+The New London Day noted that James Nordon's engineering firm of Gibble, Norden and Champion was providing an engineering study valued at $40,000 at no cost.

 On December 1, 2001, the first part of the restoration began with the removal of the lantern.
 Due to the deterioration of the lantern, the decision was made to make a replica of the original lantern.
 From 2003 through 2004, the West Mystic Wooden Boat Building Company donated the materials and labor to construct the replica.
-The company's owner, Steve Jones, has close ties to the Avery Point Light; he is a former lighthouse keeper for the Harbor of Refuge Light in Lewes, Delaware, and is also a University of Connecticut professor.
+The company's owner Steve Jones has close ties to the Avery Point Light, as he is a former lighthouse keeper for the Harbor of Refuge Light in Lewes, Delaware and was also a University of Connecticut professor at the time.

-The concrete blocks used in the construction were of poor construction due to the high sand content that crumbled with the expanding and contraction of the mortar.
-The decision was made to replace the outer face of the concrete blocks and strengthen the remaining original blocks with cement and steel reinforcements.
+The concrete blocks used in the lighthouse's construction were of poor quality due to the high sand content that crumbled with the expanding and contracting of the mortar.
+The decision was made to replace the outer face of the concrete blocks and to strengthen the remaining original blocks with cement and steel reinforcements.
 A total of 3,000 blocks were needed to complete the restoration and had to be produced using special molds.
 The restoration work on the tower began in September 2003.
-Though increased costs of the restoration resulted in another need of funding to complete the project.
-In 2003, federal funding for another $100,000 came from the National Park Service's "Save America’s Treasures Act" and it was endorsed by Senators Christopher Dodd and Joseph Lieberman.
-Delays in the appropriation of funding delayed the second phase of the structural restoration until June 2005; and the work was conducted from July through early November.
+Increasing costs of the restoration resulted in a need for more funding to complete the project.
+In 2003, the National Park Service's "Save America’s Treasures Act" provided funding for another $100,000.
+Delays in the appropriation of funding delayed the second phase of the structural restoration until June 2005; the work was conducted from July through early November.
 The relighting and re-dedication of the lighthouse was held on October 15, 2006.